tennierp/huffman-trees/README.md

 https://github.com/tennierp/huffman-trees

 ## Collaboration & Sources
-Dr. Ali A. Kooshesh provided the foundational building blocks to create a scanner and tokenization classes, which tokenize text files into .tokens files, separating content by words.
+Dr. Ali A. Kooshesh provided the foundational building blocks (Scanner, BinSearchTree, PriorityQueue, Utils) and scripts to run the project on blue.

 ## Implementation Details
-(Updated for part 2 -- this will continue to be updated until project finished.)

-In this project, text will be tokenized, word frequencies will be counted, a Huffman tree will be constructed using the counts, a codebook will be created, and text will be encoded and decoded.

-For Part 1 we have a scanner that can read .txt files with chapters of words that will then be tokenized into a separate .tokens file with the rules given to the tokenize functions.
-These rules include lowercasing all word tokens, and treating digits, numbers, whitespaces, punctuation and symbols as separators.
-Apostrophes will have a unique case allowing words such as "camp's", but if the apostrophe doesn't have a character after it, it will be treated as a separator.

-For Part 2, we have created a frequency counting and sorting.
-After the file has been tokenized, we build a Binary Search Tree (BST) to count word frequencies with an O(log n) average insertion time.
-The BST performs an in-order traversal to create a sorted list of word & count pairs.
-We then use the PriorityQueue class based on a sorted vector to order the words by frequency in a decending order.
-The program then outputs a .freq file that contains the frequency count and word pairs.
-The program will also output into the terminal the BST Height, Unique word count, total token count, minimum frequency, and maximum frequency.
+This project is a fully functional Huffman Tree.
+It will take any ‘.txt’ file as an input and parse it into four separate files: `.tokens`, `.freq`, `.hdr`, and `.code`.
+The program reads in the input text and separates it into lowercase tokens.
+Tokens include only the letters and necessary apostrophes, and each token is written on its own line in the `.tokens` file.
+Each inque word is inserted into a Binary Search tree that uses a frequency to track how many times each word appears in the `.txt` file.
+The frequencies are then written into the `.freq` file, and sorted by a descending frequency.
+If two words have the same frequency, they are ordered alphabetically.
+Each line in this file shows the frequency followed by the word (it is also right-aligned with width 10).
+Once all word counts are gathered, a Huffman tree is built using a priority queue.
+Each leaf node represents a word and its own frequency.
+The Huffman tree uses an algorithm to assign `0` and `1` bits to specific nodes to Encode the provided `.txt` file given.

 ## Testing & Status
-Using g++ -std=c++20 -Wall *.cpp -o huffman_part1 and then running the code with ./huffman_part2 input_file_name.txt.
-The program now generates two output files: .tokens and .freq.
-Testing this on the blue server using the provided test script (compile_and_test_project3_part2.bash) shows all 11 test files passing with 22 matches and 0 differences when compared to Dr. Ali.
+Using g++ -std=c++20 -Wall *.cpp -o huffman and then running the program with ./huffman input_file_name.txt.
+The program now generates four output
+files: .tokens, .freq .code, .hdr.
+Testing this on the blue server using the final test scripts provided by Dr. Ali Kooshesh shows all test files passing with 44 matches and 0 differences when compared to Dr. Ali.
 A. Kooshesh's outputs.
-All BST properties print correctly to the terminal when the program is ran.
+All BST properties, Total Tokens, and Min/Max frequencies print correctly to the terminal when the program is run.